darebalogun/SYSC3303G4/Readme.txt

 STATE_MACHINE_DIAGRAM:-

--> Contains the State diagram for the system
+-> Contains the State diagrams for the ElevatorSubSystem and Scheduler

 SetUp Instructions:-